Tuatara: Skull

+The tuatara possesses palatal dentition (teeth growing from the bones of the roof of the mouth), which is ancestrally present in reptiles (and tetrapods generally).
+While many of the original palatal teeth present in reptiles have been lost, as in all other known rhynchocephalians, the row of teeth growing from the palatine bones in the tuatara have been enlarged, and as in other members of Sphenodontinae the palatine teeth are orientated parallel to the teeth in the maxilla; during biting the teeth of the lower jaw slot between the two upper tooth rows.
+The structure of the jaw joint allows the lower jaw to slide forwards after it has closed between the two upper rows of teeth.
+This mechanism allows the jaws to shear through chitin and bone.

 The brain of Sphenodon fills only half of the volume of its endocranium.
-This proportion has actually been used by paleontologists trying to estimate the volume of dinosaur brains based on fossils.
+This proportion has been used by paleontologists trying to estimate the volume of dinosaur brains based on fossils.
 However, the proportion of the tuatara endocranium occupied by its brain may not be a very good guide to the same proportion in Mesozoic dinosaurs since modern birds are surviving dinosaurs but have brains which occupy a much greater relative volume in the endocranium.

 Sensory organs

 Eyes

 The eyes can focus independently, and are specialised with three types of photoreceptive cells, all with fine structural characteristics of retinal cone cells used for both day and night vision, and a tapetum lucidum which reflects onto the retina to enhance vision in the dark.
 There is also a third eyelid on each eye, the nictitating membrane.
 Five visual opsin genes are present, suggesting good colour vision, possibly even at low light levels.